jhardenberg/smmregrid/docs/sphinx/source/cdogenerate.rst

   - 'destarea': Normalize by destination area

 * **vertical_dim** (*str*, optional): Name of the vertical dimension for 3D weight generation.
   If specified, generates 3D weights for each vertical level.
+To be used for vertical changing masks.

 * **nproc** (*int*, default: 1): Number of processes for parallel 3D weight generation.